How to Unstick a Dog after Mating? – Itsaboutdog

 Unsticking dogs after mating requires caution and should ideally be done by a veterinarian.
 However, if professional help is not immediately available, follow these steps:

-1. Remain calm: Stay calm and avoid panicking, as the dogs may sense your anxiety.
+1. Remain calm: Avoid panicking, as the dogs may sense your anxiety.

-2. Separate the dogs: Gently try to separate the dogs by applying steady and even pressure to their hindquarters or using a leash and collar.
+2. Separate the dogs: Gently try to separate them by applying steady and even pressure to their hindquarters or using a leash and collar.

 3. Use lubrication: Apply a water-based lubricant, such as mineral oil or lubricating jelly, to the mating area to help reduce friction.

-4. Take breaks: If the dogs remain stuck, allow them short breaks to rest and relax, as they may naturally separate on their own.
+4. Take breaks: If the dogs remain stuck, allow them short breaks to rest and relax, as they may naturally separate independently.

 Key Takeaway: